-I’m a PhD candidate at Graduate School of Law, Kobe University.
+I’m a research associate at Graduate School of Law, Kobe University.
 I specialize in international relations and political communication, focusing on China.
 I also work in quantitative research methods, especially quantitative text analysis.
+I received my Ph.D. in political science from Kobe University in 2023.

 My work has appeared or will soon appear in peer-reviewed journals such as Social Science Computer Review, Asian Journal of Communication, and Journal of Human Rights.